 If you are thinking of camping in Glacier NP, you should know that most areas inside the park have several first-come, first-served campground options.
 This means that you must arrive early in the morning and it also helps to have a good backup plan in case the campgrounds are full.

 Glacier National Park borders Canada and is at a pretty high elevation, so plan for really cold temperatures, even in summer.
-Last July when we visited, there were a few days when all my kids were wearing their winter down jackets and we even got snow at Logan Pass.
+In July when we visited, there were a few days when all my kids were wearing their winter down jackets and we even got snow at Logan Pass.
 That being said, we’ve also had scorching hot weather on other trips where we were jumping into every possible body of water.

 So when visiting Glacier National Park, you really have to be prepared for all kinds of weather!

 What is the best way to see Glacier National Park?

 The best way to see Glacier is by driving + hiking.
-Unlike other parks like Yellowstone where you can see a lot of the park just by driving, that isn’t the case here, so you’ll have to walk.
+Unlike other parks like Yellowstone or Arches where you can see a lot of the park just by driving, that isn’t the case here, so you’ll have to walk.
 But it sure is easier to get to the hiking trails if you have your own car and are not reliant on the shuttle bus availability and schedule.

 Alternatively, you can opt to take Glacier’s shuttle, but I would only advise this option if you have at least several days to spend in the park.

 Make sure that you have sturdy hiking shoes that are well broken in before your trip and are in good enough shape to hike several miles a day to get maximum enjoyment.

 If you’re coming from a much lower altitude, remember to take it easy the first few days and to drink lots of water to avoid altitude sickness.
 Pack a good reusable water bottle and fill it up on every occasion.

 What are the main areas of Glacier National Park?